 Safety First

-The exact steps when covering a horse’s face vary depending on the type of cover and the design.
+The exact steps when putting blinders on a horse vary depending on the type of cover and the design.
 But the general approach is as follows;

 Show them the mask